ameenmaali/qsinject/README.md

 Replace URLs with a rule config file, include all results (even if unaltered), and include values decoded:

 `cat urls.txt | qsinject -c rules.yaml -iu -decode`

+## Thanks
+* Some of this code, particularly the deduplication logic, was inspired by Tomnomnom's [qsreplace](https://github.com/tomnomnom/qsreplace)